 After prolonged periods of high blood sugar, the peripheral blood vessels can become furred and narrower, thus restricting blood flow to the small capillaries in our body – in particular the eyes, kidneys and feet.
 The higher blood sugar also makes the blood more viscous-or thick, so that it is less able to flow into the small capillaries.
 This has a specific effect on wound healing, such that nutrients and essential wound healing components of the blood cannot easily get to the wound to heal it.

-At the Forest Foot and Health Clinic we provide the following specific services for patients with diabetes:
+At the Forest Foot and Health Clinic we can provide the following specific services for patients with diabetes:

 Annual diabetic checks including nerve and blood flow testing

 Letters to GP to inform them of results

 General foot care reviews